spideystreet/corelia/docs/index.md

 ## Documentation

-Explore our comprehensive documentation to understand Corelia's mission and technical approach.
-The [Project Overview](overview.md) provides a complete understanding of Corelia's mission and strategic approach.
-Our [System Architecture](architecture.md) details the technical implementation of our AI pipeline with performance specifications.
-The [Research Insights](research-insights.md) section explains our technical choices and research findings supporting our approach.
-The [Training Datasets](datasets.md) section covers the French medical NER datasets and licensing considerations.
-Our [Security & Compliance](security-compliance.md) documentation ensures full transparency on data protection and regulatory compliance.
-Finally, our [Competitive Advantage](competitive-advantage.md) explains why Corelia is uniquely positioned for French healthcare.
+Explore our comprehensive documentation to understand Corelia's mission and technical approach:

+- **[Project Overview](overview.md)**: Complete understanding of Corelia's mission and strategic approach
+- **[System Architecture](architecture.md)**: Technical implementation of our AI pipeline with performance specifications
+- **[Research Insights](research-insights.md)**: Technical choices and research findings supporting our approach
+- **[Training Datasets](datasets.md)**: French medical NER datasets and licensing considerations
+- **[Security & Compliance](security-compliance.md)**: Full transparency on data protection and regulatory compliance
+- **[Competitive Advantage](competitive-advantage.md)**: Why Corelia is uniquely positioned for French healthcare

 ## Vision

-Corelia aims to become the reference building block for French medical AI: free, efficient, evolutive, and faithful to the general interest.
+Corelia aims to become the reference building block for French medical AI: easy, efficient, evolutive, and faithful to the general interest.
 The platform transforms every medical report into a sovereign and exploitable resource for better care, prevention, and management.

 ---